 “I’m glad because nothing’s changed since we spoke.
 I’ll call you next week, and if you’re not busy, we’ll get together,” I said.

 But it’s my first interview, the one I’m just about to walk into, that excites me most.
 It’s also the one I’m most anxious about.
-From the day I decided to become a prosecutor, I’ve dreamed of working in this building, Number One Bullfinch Place is home to the biggest and busiest district attorney’s offices in Massachusetts.
+From the day I decided to become a prosecutor, I’ve dreamed of working in this building.
+Number One Bullfinch Place is home to the biggest and busiest district attorney’s offices in Massachusetts.
 As a first-year law graduate, if I’m lucky enough to be accepted, I’d be assigned to one or more of the superior court trial and appellate units to assist in legal research, writing, and case preparation.
 I’ll be able to visit the courthouse and observe criminal trials and motions.
 I may even have the opportunity, if granted, to argue in court.
 Nothing crucial, naturally, but first-year graduate interns often get the chance to present precedent or other points of law.
 The very thought has me tingling with both anticipation and apprehension.

 I felt that meeting had also gone well.
 A former HLS graduate, Mr. Watts asked about my experience as a One L and smiled and nodded, sometimes laughed, at my account of how, particularly in the first few months, I’d struggled.
 He congratulated me on what he called ‘excellent results’ and showed particular interest in my reasons for wanting to become a prosecutor.
 Without divulging personal details, I explained that I’d had an experience that proved the premise that the law is there to serve everyone equally.
 He seemed satisfied, pleased almost, with my response.

 Mom, home at the time, decides the family should go out for a celebratory dinner.
-The next morning, I call Judge Benton’s chambers and each of the court clerks, thanking them for the opportunity to interview and advising them that I’ve been offered and accepted an internship with the DA’s office.
+The next morning, I call Judge Benton’s chambers and each of the court clerks, thanking them for the opportunity to interview and advising them that I’ve accepted an internship with the DA’s office.
 Next, I call Matt to arrange to meet him and the gang at the pub that night.

 On Saturday morning, I call Libby and, given that she’s free, invite her out to dinner.
 We enjoy each other’s company just as we did before, and, after dinner, we spend hours in her bedroom, enjoying ourselves some more.

-The rest of my summer break passes quickly; almost too fast.
+The rest of my summer break passes quickly, almost too fast.
 I spend quality time with my family, most often at mealtimes, and see my friends frequently.
 I invite Libby out a couple more times, and sometimes, when I join the gang at the pub, she’s there with Lana.
 I make a point, no matter how tempting, not to sleep with her on each occasion.
 She’s disappointed, I can tell, but I’m determined not to fall into a dating pattern.